What Is the Hardest Language to Learn? Top Challenging Languages Explained

 What Makes a Language “Hard” to Learn?

-Difficulty in language learning is subjective, yet patterns emerge.
-The Foreign Service Institute (FSI) of the U.S. Department of State groups languages by the average hours it takes English-speaking adults to achieve proficiency.
-At the core of their rankings are several factors:
+Language difficulty is subjective, yet measurable patterns exist.
+The Foreign Service Institute (FSI) of the U.S. Department of State categorizes languages by the average hours required for English-speaking adults to achieve professional working proficiency.
+Several factors drive these rankings:

 • Writing system complexity: Scripts such as Mandarin Chinese’s logograms require memorizing hundreds—even thousands—of unique characters.